 Do not confuse the homophones 'canvas' and 'canvass'.
 Both words are pronounced KAN-ves, IPA: /ˈkæn vəs/.
-They are now always spelled differently, and writers should be careful to maintain the distinction; although they share a derivation, and either used to be spelled in either way.
+They are now always spelled differently, and writers should be careful to maintain the distinction; although they share a derivation, and both used to be spelled in either way.

 Canvas - the word is always a noun - is a type of coarse, heavy cloth made from hemp, jute,or cotton.
 Canvas, the material, is used

 - by artists for painting on, usually in oils.
 And so 'canvas' has come to be used to refer to the oil painting itself.
 In this use the word is a count noun, i.e., has a plural and in the singular must have the definite or indefinite article, as in 'The curator of the gallery has ordered six canvases in the collection to be cleaned and has discovered a canvas by Rubens which it was thought had been lost'.
 (The plural of 'canvas' is either 'canvases' or 'canvasses'.)
 Rather similarly, the piece of coarse, loosely woven cloth on which tapestry may be done is also sometimes called a canvas.